QueencyFastlink/git-tutorial/README.md

 # Git and GitHub tutorial
-## Created  initialized an empty git reposit
+## Created  initialized an empty git repository